Many – if not most – parents read to their young children as a matter

 leads to myopia.
 With reading aloud, your young child will be able to enjoy

-literature without damaging his eyes.
+literature without damaging their eyes.

 3. Reading Aloud Provides Time for Close Physical Contact.